Grant Birthplace State Historic Park

 On the 100th anniversary of Grant’s birth in 1922, renewed interest was generated in the birth house, with many people calling for its return to its original location in Point Pleasant.
 It took a few years, but in 1936, the house was taken apart board by board and returned to its original location to be reassembled on its original stone foundation.

 If you are in the area, Grant’s Birthplace and his nearby Boyhood Home are certainly worth a stop.
 We spent about 30 minutes wondering about the property.
 It’s also only a 2-hour drive from Columbus, making it an easy day trip.
-If you live in Cincinnati, you can be there only a half hour!
+If you live in Cincinnati, you can be there in only a half hour!
 It’s about an hour and forty-five minutes north of Lexington, Kentucky.

 Enjoyed reading this article?
 Share with a friend...